 Reich, R. R., Cummings, J. R., Greenbaum, P. E., Moltisanti, A. J., & Goldman, M. S. (2015).
 The temporal “pulse” of drinking: Tracking five years of binge drinking in emerging adults.
 Journal of Abnormal Psychology, 124(3), 635-647. doi:10.1037/abn0000061

-In one sip: With the highest resolution (to date), we examined binge drinking across 5 years of daily reports in young adulthood.
-We identified that "maturing out" of drinking reflects a decrease in frequency of binge drinking but not the amount drank at the occasion.
-Day of the week and holidays robustly impacted these trends.
-You could cite this as evidence of powerful social influences on binge drinking.
+In one sip: With the highest resolution (to date), we examined how frequently and intensely young adults binge drank across five years.
+We identified that "maturing out" of drinking reflects a decrease in the frequency of binge drinking but not the amount drank at the drinking occasion.
+And one of the largest predictors of what predicted binge drinking was if it was the weekend or a holiday!
+You could cite this as support of powerful social influences on binge drinking.

 HEALTH BEHAVIOR INTERACTIONS

 Cummings, J. R. & Tomiyama, A. J. (in press).
 Bidirectional associations between eating and alcohol use during restricted intake.
 Current Addiction Reports.

 In one sip: If someone tries to quit drinking, will they eat more food?
 Conversely, if someone diets, will they drink more alcohol?
 We review the preliminary animal and human research that supports the idea that restricting intake of alcohol or certain foods may inadvertently increase intake of the other.
 We also discuss critical areas for future research.
 You could use this article (a) as a hypothesis generating tool for your future studies on eating and alcohol use and (b) as support that eating and alcohol use are complexly intertwined.